-9. INTERNALLY RESTRICTED
+INTERNALLY RESTRICTED

 The Board of Directors has set up two internally restricted funds in order to secure the Centre's future financial stability.
 The purpose of the building fund is to provide for building renovations and improvements and replacement of the building.
 The purpose of the sustainability fund is to provide a provision to cover the future cost of ongoing expenses in the event of an unanticipated loss of funding, loss of revenue or extraordinary expenditures.
 The funds are held in short-term and long-term investments and can only be used with Board approval.
-Interest earned on investments is added to the funds.
-In the current year, \$9,271 (2021-\$13,886) was earned on the fund.
-During the year, the Board made a motion to transfer \$0 (2021-\$67,716) to the building fund from unrestricted net assets transfer \$45,000 from the sustainability fund to unrestricted net assets.
+In the current year, \$943 (2022--\$9,271) was reinvested in the Building fund.
+During the year, the Board made a motion to transfer \$102,991 (2022--\$45,000) from the sustainability fund to unrestricted net assets.